 - Landscaping and drainage should be undertaken as soon as possible.
 This is to maintain the moisture content in the surrounding soils which therefore minimses foundation movement.

-A copy of these guidelines can be found in your Handover Pack, with an online copy available here.
+A copy of these guidelines can be found in your Handover Pack, with an online copy you can access anytime!

 In case of Emergency